-There are thousands of beginner weight training programs out there.
-How can you choose the right one?
+There are thousands of different workouts you could do; how can you choose the right beginner weight training routine?

 The first time I went to the gym, I nearly dropped a 45lb barbell on my face.

 I had no idea how to warm-up, so I didn’t (I know better now, and a warm-up you can use is at the end of this guide).

 I couldn’t even do one rep of bench press with the bar.
 I was terrified of the huge weights some other guys could move.

 I’ve become a lot more comfortable in the gym since then, but at first I struggled with consistency.
 There are a lot of ways I’ve tackled the consistency problem, but the most important was this: I found an exercise program and stuck to it.

 With a specific exercise program to follow, you’ll never be confused about what lifts you should do or what weight you should be using.
 You don’t have to worry as much about how you look in the gym or the exercises you’re doing.
 You can have confidence that what you’re doing will get results.

 How do you know if a workout is effective?

 This one-page cheat sheet will show you the most effective type of exercises, the principle that leads to workout success, and the six crucial parts of a beginner weight training routine.